 |Face to face counselling:||Yes|

 My working hours are varied.
+I do offer some day time and evening appointments.
 Do contact me and we can discuss a time that would suit you.

 Types of client